Mediant Anterior Cervical Plating System - Instructions for Use

 NON-STERILE - Mediant™ Instruments

 Instruments for the Mediant™ Anterior Cervical Plating System are also offered Non-Sterile.
 Non-sterile instruments must be cleaned and sterilized prior to each use.
 Non-Sterile instruments are packaged in sterilization trays.
 Non-sterile instruments should be stored in the sterilization trays until cleaned and sterilized.
-For Cleaning and Sterilization of the Mediant™ Non-Sterile, reusable Instruments see Care and Handling of Reusable Instruments IIS LBL 091614 Rev. B.
+For Cleaning and Sterilization of the Mediant™ Non-Sterile, reusable Instruments see Care & Handling of Mediant™ ACP Non-Sterile Instruments IIS LBL 030718 Rev. A.

 The Mediant™ Anterior Cervical Plating System is intended for anterior cervical fixation for the following indications: degenerative disc disease (DDD) (defined as neck pain of discogenic origin with degeneration of the disc confirmed by history and radiographic studies), spondylolisthesis, trauma (i.e., fracture or dislocation), spinal stenosis, deformities or curvatures (i.e., scoliosis, kyphosis, and/or lordosis), tumor, pseudoarthrosis, and failed previous fusion.WARNING